Houssem Ben Salem

 About me

-I work at the intersection of precision engineering, machine vision, AI, and quantitative systems.
+I work at the intersection of quantitative systems, AI architectures, and precision engineering.
 My strength is not staying inside one domain but connecting several until they become one solution.
-I'm an engineer first: every problem reduces to understanding the physics, building the math, writing the code, and shipping it personally — and staying on it longer than most people think is reasonable.
+I'm an engineer first: every problem reduces to understanding the physics, building the math, writing the code, and delivering it personally — and staying on it longer than most people think is reasonable.
 I think outside the box, inside the path.
-Multilingual, fluent in C++ and Python.
+Multilingual.
+I used to code in C++ and MATLAB.
+Now fully in Python, mostly through AI.
+English is becoming the new language of code.